GunjanKadu/Asymmetric_Encryption/readme.md

 ## Question -> How Does a public key verify a signature

-    public keys encrypt, private keys decrypt" data/message ENCRYPTION.
+    public keys encrypt, private keys decrypt data/message ENCRYPTION.
     For digital signatures, it is the reverse.
 With a digital signature, you are trying to prove that the document signed by you came from you.
     To do that, you need to use something that only YOU have: your private key.

 Stack Overflow : https://stackoverflow.com/questions/18257185/how-does-a-public-key-verify-a-signature